Mistral-class landing helicopter dock: Operational history

 At the start of 2008, Tonnerre was involved in the Corymbe 92 mission (see Standing French Navy Deployments), a humanitarian mission in the Gulf of Guinea.
 During this deployment, Tonnerre acted on tip-offs from the European Maritime Analysis Operation Centre – Narcotics, and intercepted 5.7 t of smuggled cocaine: 2.5 t from a fishing vessel 520 km from Monrovia on 29 January, and 3.2 t from a cargo ship 300 km off Conakry.

 In May 2008, Cyclone Nargis struck Burma; the worst natural disaster to hit the region.
 Mistral, which was operating in the East Asia area at the time, loaded humanitarian aid supplies, and sailed to Burma.
-The ship was refused entry to the nation's ports; the 1,000 tons of humanitarian supplies had to be unloaded in Thailand and handed over to the World Food Program.
+The ship was refused entry to the nation's ports; the 1,000 tons of humanitarian supplies had to be unloaded in Thailand and handed over to the World Food Programme.

 French Foreign Minister Alain Juppé announced on 23 May 2011 that Tonnerre would be deployed with attack helicopters to the Libyan coast to enforce UN resolution 1973.